 WWU Cycling helps the local cycling community in the greater Bellingham area by volunteering at events such as: The Chuckanut Century, Cascade Cross Events, Whatcom Mountain Bike Coalition trail building days, matinence with our Adopt-A-Road Program, and Bike to school/work day.

-For more information visit www.wwucycling.com or connect with the team on Facebook and Twitter.
+For more information about the team, visit Facebook and Twitter.

 SSC is a "bicycle friendly" business.
 Our drivers are giving training in bicycle friendly ways of the road and we have long supported local cycling efforts, including organziations like Mount Baker Bicycle Club (MBBC), events such as Bike to Work and School Day and business programs like Whatcom SmartTrips.
 Our employees log over 30,000 SmartTrips miles per year – many of them by bike!
 SSC is also a proud sponsor of WWU's Cycling Team.